relai/todosapp/README.md

 Older versions of Maven can result in CDI linkage errors.

 To build all sub-projects, run

     mvn clean install

-Each application can be deployed and run on its embedded application server and embedded database directly from Maven.
+Each application can be deployed and run on its embedded application server with an in-memory database directly from Maven.
 Refer to the instruction in each project for how to run the application.

 ### NetBeans Integration